If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 1. How much do you charge?

 A: The basic fee for an individual income tax return starts at $99.00.
 Please call us to confirm the cost as sometimes it does depend on the complexity of the return and what is involved.
-If you have investments, or operate a business, or entity other that a sole trader, please call us for an estimate of cost for preparation.
+If you have investments, or operate a business, or any other entity, please call us for an estimate of cost for preparation.

 2. Can you take my fee from my refund?